Little Chalfont: Landmarks

 Beel House is a 10194 sqft Grade II listed 16th-century house on the edge of Little Chalfont.
 Originally owned by the Duke of Buckingham.
-It was the home of Mary Pennington whose daughter Gulielma Springett married William Penn, founder of Pennsylvania.
-Later residents include Dirk Bogarde, Ozzy Osbourne, and Robert Kilroy-Silk.
+It was the home of Mary Penington whose daughter Gulielma Springett married William Penn, founder of Pennsylvania.
+Later residents include Dirk Bogarde, Ozzy and Sharon Osbourne, and Robert Kilroy-Silk.

 Religion

 Little Chalfont is part of the Church of England parish of Chenies and Little Chalfont.
 In 1987, it joined with the neighbouring parishes of Latimer and Flaunden to form the Chenies Benefice.
 The parish church of St George's is on White Lion Road.